Apply for a Binder

 How soon will I receive my binder?

 We will try to fill requests as soon as we can, but it may depend on the number of requests and what we have available for binders.
-You will receive a confirmation of your request via email when you make the request.
-We will also reach out to you via email before we ship to confirm your information and let you know to watch for the package.
-You will need to respond to us when we reach out to confirm before we can ship your binder.
+You will receive a confirmation of your request via email when you make the request and an email from USPS when your binder has shipped.
+If there are any delays with your request or any additioanl information that we require in order to process your request, we will email you.
+Otherwise, we ship binders approximately once per week.

 What information will be confirmed before shipment?